rundeck/rundeck/docs/en/api/rundeck-api.md

 * `jobFilter`: specify a filter for the job Name.
 Matches any job name that contains this value.
 * `jobExactFilter`: specify an exact job name to match.
 * `groupPathExact`: specify an exact group path to match.
 Set to the special value "-" to match the top level jobs only
+* `scheduledFilter`: `true/false` specify whether to return only scheduled or only not scheduled jobs.
+* `serverNodeUUIDFilter`: Value: a UUID.
+In cluster mode, use to select scheduled jobs assigned to the server with given UUID.

 Note: If neither `groupPath` nor `groupPathExact` are specified, then the default `groupPath` value of "*" will be used (matching jobs in all groups).  `groupPathExact` cannot be combined with `groupPath`.
 You can set either one to "-" to match only the top-level jobs which are not within a group.